 I’ve mentioned at several points that, at least until I began medication, I basically saw myself as a flux of experience linked together by spatiotemporal continuity, and not as a person among people.
 My first-person narrative fluctuated wildly between grandiosity and self-abasement, and I was unable to share with others my intuitions about myself and about my relationship with the world and the people around me.
 Insofar as I was operating on any first-person narrative, it was primarily private.
 Of course I recognised that people were a distinct class of entities among the various things that made up the seeming flux of happening that presented itself as the object of my experience, and I could see that they resembled me.
 But I felt fundamentally isolated from them, as if they resembled me but were not of the same kind as I was.

 Since starting medication, there has been a very real change in my experience of myself – I can, to a far greater extent, break out of circular, self-obsessed thinking and begin to see myself more as belonging not only to a linguistic community but also, as my empathic capacities improve, to a community of experience.
 There are still fundamental differences, but it’s becoming possible for me to accept that other people have a kind of first-person experience that bears similarities of kind to mine.
 Given my mental differences, this requires that, against the background given by a shared sociolect and on a case-by-case basis, I confront their idiolect to mine and attempt to establish a duolect – that is, a use of language proper to my interactions with that person.
-A duolect is a form of language in which there is an exchange between first- and second-person narratives; while, in the past, my second-person interactions have been largely a matter of trying myself to supply my interlocutor’s mental states and attitudes, I’m beginning to accept that they are, individually, the theatre of a first-person narrative that, despite radical differences, is still compatible with mine.
+A duolect is a form of language in which there is an exchange between first- and second-person narratives; while, in the past, my second-person interactions have been largely a matter of trying myself to supply my interlocutor’s mental states, I’m beginning to accept that they are, individually, the theatre of a first-person narrative that, despite radical differences, is still compatible with mine.

 “What” a person might be is a philosophical question, and can be answered as “a collection or sequence of first-person experiences ordered in such a way as to give a reasonably coherent and consistent first-person narrative”.
 “Who” a person is is given by a series of psychosocial characteristics ranging from the most general demographical qualities through professional and educational elements to character traits, personal preferences, beliefs, attitudes and the like.
 For some, these characteristics entirely determine who they are; for others they are a range of possibilities; to yet others they are facets that will come to the fore in this or that circumstance.
 But whatever else they are, they provide the ground on which the various events and phases of the individual’s life play out.